dharshiniramesh1009/SMT-pick-and-place-array-board/README.md

 # SMT-pick-and-place-array-board
 # Aim:

-To automatically pick and place the SMD electronic components onto a array bare PCB accurately using an SMT pick-and-place machine.
+To automatically pick and place the SMD electronic components onto a array bare PCB accurately using an SMT pick-and-place machine

 # Apparatus required: